erich-hs/aws-eb-flask/README.md

 pytest-cov
 ```
 * Setup GitHub Actions
+   * In your GitHub repository, under Actions, select `set up a workflow yourself`.
+   * Configure your main.yml file to make use of your Makefile scripts.

-Here is a [sample workflow](/.github/workflows) for Continuous Develivery with GitHub actions.
+Here is a [sample workflow](/.github/workflows/main.yml) for Continuous Develivery with GitHub actions.